What is a Free Trade Area?

 5. Increased variety

-With imports becoming easier and cheaper, consumers will gain access to a variety of products that are inexpensive.
+With imports becoming available at a lower cost, consumers gain access to a variety of products that are inexpensive.

 Disadvantages of Free Trade Area